Esri/distance-direction-addin-dotnet/README.md

 * Running the add-in
 	* To run from a stand-alone deployment
 		* ArcMap
-			* Install the add-in from the latest Release on Github (https://github.com/Esri/distance-direction-addin-dotnet/releases)
+			* Install the add-in from the [latest Release](http://solutions.arcgis.com/defense/help/distance-direction)
 			* Add the add-in command to a toolbar via menu option
 				* **Customize** -> **Customize mode**
 				* Select **Commands** Tab